craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Big Lore/Economy Pages/Economics of the Hobgoblin Territories.md

 Butter is a necessity of life in the Territories, most people make it on their own, during travel.
 If survival is key, forgoing even the simplest spices of onion and mint would stretch a Clan's budget.

 ### Middlemen
 Trade between peaced Clans are common enough to consider their economy together as we do, and most "merchants" work directly under their Mangugu to maintain certainty of inventory.
-Festival markets are quickly mobilized, in constant preparation for an assault.
+Festival markets are quickly mobilized gatherings of dealers and muscle, in constant preparation for an assault.

 ### Craftsmen
 How are the craftsmen organized?
 Guild?
 How are they monitored / maintain their monopoly on knowledge?
 Who's in charge?
 How do they charge?

+Most crafts are passed through familial tale, and while this structure does maintain a monopoly on knowledge, it is quite fragile.
+Specialists learn from mentors of their clans.

 ### Textiles
 What sort of fabrics / leathers are available and acceptable?
 What about dyes?

+Leather and Hides are commonly worn during the warmer seasons.
+Winter clothing is most often lined in furs or knitted of hemp, or both.
+Linen and Silk are rarities in this region, and denote foreign wealth.

 ### Preservation
-What is being preserved, how, with what, in where?
-Are these methods suitable for the climate?
-How good is it?
-How do people get through winter?
+Most meat and fruits are turned into pemmican.
+Some meats become salted, some fruits become jellies or spreads, but it is simply the most effective use of the materials caloric.

 ### Containers
-What do people put stuff in?
-Do we show it or is it hidden?
-Can they be reused?
+People

 ### Mining
 What can be mined?
 How elaborate are the setups?